Building your employee handbook

 Employers of all sizes should consider developing an employee handbook.
 A handbook is the single best way to communicate information regarding your company's policies, practices, and employee benefits.

 Providing access to your company's written policies and procedures makes it more likely that employees will learn, understand, and follow them.
-In some instances, including information in a handbook or other written materials may be required by law — for example, employers covered by the Family and Medical Leave Act who have eligible employees must provide a general notice about the law to each employee.
+In some instances, including information in a handbook or other written materials may be required by law — for example, employers covered by the Family and Medical Leave Act (FMLA) who have eligible employees must provide a general notice about the law to each employee.

 Key topics to address in your handbook

-It is important to tailor your employee handbook to meet your company's individual needs and goals, but keep in mind that your policies and practices must comply with various federal, state, and local laws — such as employment discrimination and benefits-related laws.
+It is important to tailor your employee handbook to meet your company's specific needs and goals, but keep in mind that your policies and practices must comply with various federal, state, and local laws — such as employment discrimination and benefits-related laws.
 Therefore, it is prudent to have employment counsel review the handbook before you publish and distribute it.